Market research analysis – the most commonly used term of the decade.

 - An aspect of your business that makes it stand out from the competition.

-Once you are able to identify the unique proposition with the data to back it, you may have to figure out the most effective way of communicating it to your customers.
+Once you can identify the unique proposition with the data to back it, you may have to figure out the most effective way of communicating it to your customers.
 A few of the most effective ways are:

 - A creative marketing campaign.